kartral21/pythonpoc-master2/README.md

 # ATF Proof of concept

 Python app on Flask .
-Run on Docker or Kubenetes
+Run on Docker or Kubenetes.

 ## Prerequisites